-Jenna Gerdsen is a second year PhD student in the Theatre, Dance, and Performance Studies program.
+Jenna Gerdsen is a third year PhD student in the Theatre, Dance, and Performance Studies program.
 She is a dramaturg and scholar.
-Her research interests include Asian American theatre and performance, Southeast Asian theatre, and intercultural theatre.
+Her research interests include Asian American theatre and performance, theatre in Hawaii, Southeast Asian theatre, and critical race theory.

 - MA, in Theatre Arts, University of California Santa Cruz

 - BA, in Theatre Arts and English (emphasis in Creative Writing), University of Puget Sound

 - Co panel organizer and presenter for Speak Now: Sexual Harassment in American Theatre at Association for Theatre in Higher Education (ATHE) August 1-5, 2018